CollinHeist/TitleCardMaker/docs/getting_started/index.md

             4. Set the internal timezone equal to your local timezone.
             5. Make the TCM WebUI accessible at port 4242 on your machine.
             6. Name the container TitleCardMaker.

+    ??? error "Docker `invalid reference format` Error"

+        If you get an error from Docker saying `invalid reference format` - this means that the command has some typo.
+Try specifying the command in one- line (removing the ending character from each line).

+        Windows users can also _manually_ specify their install directory rather than using `$(pwd)` or `%cd$`, with all forward slashes (`/`) instead of back slashes - e.g. `C:/Users/Documents/TitleCardMaker-WebUI/config`
+        in place of `$(pwd)\TitleCard\config`.

 === ":material-language-python: Non-Docker"